RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Options.md

 ```

 ##### About tmux usage
 To run airgeddon on a headless system (without X Window system) this option (`AIRGEDDON_WINDOWS_HANDLING`) needs to be set to `tmux`.
 Then just run airgeddon as normal and tmux will be opened by airgeddon.
 No need to open tmux first.
+And of course, you'll need how to move between windows (tabs) in tmux `Ctrl+b n`.

 ##### Important notes